squint-cljs/cherry/README.md

 > :warning: This project is an experiment and not recommended to be used in
 > production.
 It currently has many bugs and will undergo many breaking changes.

+Also check out [ClavaScript](https://github.com/clavascript/clavascript) which is only a CLJS _syntax_ to JS compiler.

 ## Quickstart

 Although it's early days and far from complete, you're welcome to try out cherry and submit issues.